wagerfield/onno/docs/features.md

 Styled System ships with a [comprehensive set][styled-system-table] of render functions.

-Onno builds on these and provides a much more complete set of functions that cover the majority of commonly used CSS properties.
+Onno builds on these to provide a much more complete set of functions that cover the majority of commonly used CSS properties.
+More can be added in time with demand, so please submit a feature request if you desire a CSS property that is not implemented yet.

-These functions are organised into granular composition "sets" across a number of [source files][onno-source-files] for maintainability.
+These functions are organised across a number of [source files][onno-src] for better maintainability and include many useful composition sets.
 Furthermore, each and every render function uses `csstype` definitions to validate prop values.

 In addition to this, every render function provides an `alias` to facilitate rapid UI development.
 Unless you are familiar with onno's aliases, using them will obviously come at a sacrifice for readability and self-documentation, but they're there if you want to use them.